 General Facts about Hybrid Cars

-- Facts from 60 car Prius fleet tests showed that the hybrid cars have higher preventive maintenance costs and lower non-scheduled maintenance costs than their non hybrid counterparts.
+- Facts from 60 car Prius fleet tests showed that hybrid cars have higher preventive maintenance costs and lower non-scheduled maintenance costs than their nonhybrid counterparts.

 - Facts from Consumer Reports give the hybrid models, high rating.
-For example, Toyota Prius, Toyota Camry, Nissan Altima, Mercury Milan and Ford Fusion have high ranking.
+For example, Toyota Prius, Toyota Camry, Nissan Altima, Mercury Milan, and Ford Fusion have a high ranking.

-- The hybrid models have been tested for 10 years durability and the battery life.
+- The hybrid models have been tested for 10 years of durability and battery life.
 The results indicate that there is no need to replace the battery pack within the warranty period.

 - Some models are used as taxi cabs because of their reliability.

-- When you drive on highway at high steady speed the hybrid will run like any traditional combustion-engine vehicle, however, when you drive into town with lots of stop and start driving, the gas-engine will shut down and the car will run on the battery pack.
+- When you drive on the highway at a high steady speed the hybrid will run like any traditional combustion-engine vehicle, however, when you drive into town with lots of stops and start driving, the gas engine will shut down and the car will run on the battery pack.
 The transition between the two driving systems is seamless.

 - Most hybrid drivers have logged more than 100,000 miles with no problems.

 - Most of the battery pack that the hybrid vehicles use are Ni-MH chemistry or Nickel Metal Hydride Battery.
-Maybe in the near future that will change as Li-Ion chemistry takes over.
+Maybe shortly that will change as Li-Ion chemistry takes over.

-- Toyota claims that their Toyota Prius can travel up to 600 miles on a full tank.
+- Toyota claims that its Toyota Prius can travel up to 600 miles on a full tank.

 - High performance or heavy hauling hybrids typically have more than one electric motor.

 - As the emission laws differ from state to state, most automakers are manufacturing hybrids that meet these laws even in the toughest states.